Paw Patrol: Box office performance

+TV special

+On September 17, 2025, Nickelodeon announced that a Paw Patrol Christmas special would air on CBS and on Paramount+ on Friday, November 28, 2025.
+The special would also air in theaters in the United Kingdom.

+This would be the first time in 19 years where a Nick Jr. show would air on CBS since September 2006, when Nick Jr. on CBS ended.

 Other media

 Video games

-In February 2018, a video game based on the series, titled PAW Patrol: On a Roll was announced.
+In February 2018, a video game based on the series, titled Paw Patrol: On a Roll was announced.
 Developed by Torus Games and published by Outright Games, it was released for PlayStation 4, Xbox One, Nintendo Switch, and Microsoft Windows on October 23, 2018.
-Another video game, titled PAW Patrol Mighty Pups: Save Adventure Bay, was announced on July 17, 2020.
+Another video game, titled Paw Patrol Mighty Pups: Save Adventure Bay, was announced on July 17, 2020.
 Developed by Drakhar Studio and also published by Outright Games, it was released for PlayStation 4, Xbox One, Nintendo Switch, Stadia, and Microsoft Windows on November 6, 2020.
 Another video game for the film, titled PAW Patrol The Movie: Adventure City Calls was announced on June 10, 2021.
 Developed by Drakhar Studio and also published by Outright Games, it was released for PlayStation 4, Xbox One, Nintendo Switch, Stadia, and Microsoft Windows on August 13, 2021.
-It was announced in May 2022 that Outright Games is releasing a racing game for the series titled PAW Patrol: Grand Prix.
-Developed by 3D Clouds and was released for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X|S, Nintendo Switch, Google Stadia, and Microsoft Windows on September 30, 2022.
+It was announced in May 2022 that Outright Games is releasing a racing game for the series titled Paw Patrol: Grand Prix.
+Developed by 3D Clouds and was released for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, Google Stadia, and Microsoft Windows on September 30, 2022.
 A DLC for Grand Prix titled Race in Barkingburg was released on December 2, 2022.
 A new DLC added a battle arena mode title Pup Treat Arena was released on March 10, 2023.
+In June 2023, it was announced that a new game titled Paw Patrol World which was released on September 29, 2023.
+It is being developed by 3D Clouds and is released for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, and Microsoft Windows.
+A mobile game named Paw Patrol Academy was officially made and released in late 2023.
+The co-founder describes the game as the franchise's "first educational app".
+As of November 2023, it is one of the top 5 apps for kids 5 and under in the app store.
+Paw Patrol Academy has been awarded Google Play's Best of 2023 App for Families.
+The app has also been nominated for Kidscreen's Best Branded Learning App.
+In June 2025, It was announced that a new racing game is set to be released titled, PAW Patrol Rescue Wheels: Championship.
+Developed by 3D Clouds and is set to be released for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Nintendo Switch on October 31, 2025.